tatsuya/effective-java/chapter-4.md

 ## Item 19: Use interfaces only to define types

 Interfaces should be used only to define types.
 They should not be used to export constants.

+## Item 20: Prefer class hierarchies to tagged classes

+Tagged classes are seldom appropriate.
+If you’re tempted to write a class with an explicit tag field, think about whether the tag could be eliminated and the class replaced by a hierarchy.
+When you encounter an existing class with a tag field, consider refactoring it into a hierarchy.